T0r1nn/APLC/README.md

 Multiworlds might be unbeatable with custom content.
 If this happens, let me know so I can improve the logic string generation method.

 ## Credits
 Thanks to my friends for helping me test this and fix a few annoying crashes.
 Thanks to everyone in the Lethal Company thread in the Archipelago discord server, who helped me fix a ton of bugs and get a bunch of ideas, without which this archipelago mod probably wouldn't be possible.
 Thanks to Faxium for rewriting the setup portion of this guide, making it easier to understand.
+Thanks to StevieSP for helping troubleshoot problems in the discord.